View of Split on a 3-Day Split, Itinerary, Croatia

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Split, Croatia is a fantastic city teeming with sights, history and delicious local cuisine.
-Creating the perfect Split Itinerary that squeezes in the top attractions and activities allows travelers to experience the best of the city.
-We are helping by sharing our top tips for the absolute best way to spend 3 Days in Split, Croatia!
+Split, Croatia is a fantastic destination teeming with sights, history and delicious local cuisine.
+Creating the perfect Split Itinerary with the top attractions and activities allows travelers to truly experience the city.
+We are sharing the absolute best way to spend 3 Days in Split, Croatia!

 Create the Best Split, Croatia Itinerary